ilulwah/pdsnd_github/README.md

 ### Description
 In this project, I use Python to explore data related to bike share systems for three major cities in the United States Chicago, New York City, and Washington.
+The code takes raw input from user and help him to import the data and answer interesting questions by computing descriptive statistics.

 ### Files used
 bikeshare.py